What to Do

 How will the University communicate emergency information and updates to students, faculty, staff and visitors during an emergency?

 The University of Delaware's primary emergency notification tool is UD Alert.
 UD Alert allows UD to send emergency messages within minutes.
 UD Alert is activated only during major emergencies, situations where there is an imminent danger to the safety and welfare of students, faculty and staff, or if a state of emergency is declared.
-Additional information on UD Alert including how to sign up for the alerts or customize your alert notification modes can be found here.
+Additional information on UD Alert including how to sign up for the alerts or customize your alert notification modes here.
 Alternative communication methods may be utilized during a campus emergency.
 More information on communication methods (and instructions for how to sign up) can be found on this page.

 How can I receive additional training on emergency preparedness and related topics?